Washington Square Park with its white arch and fountain in the foreground.

 Welcome to NYU

 Kick off your NYU experience by taking part in the excitement of Welcome Week.
-With more than 500 programs and events dedicated to helping you connect with and thrive within your new community, Welcome Week is your perfect introduction to life at NYU.
+With hundreds of events, programs, and initiatives dedicated to helping you connect with and thrive within your new community, Welcome Week is your perfect introduction to life at NYU.

 Become Part of the Tradition